 This is key.
 We live in an increasingly mobile world.
 Smartphones are becoming the default options for all carriers.
 People are on the go and don’t have time to browse through your site looking for what they need.
 If you want any form of success, either with Social Media presence or with your personal website, you need to pick ones that are extremely mobile.
 Twitter and Instagram are two that immediately pop into mind.
 In fact, Instagram is mobile only.
 If you want to be seen, you need to be on the devices that people use.
 That’s not necessarily a desktop or laptop anymore.

 What I’m trying to tell you here is that the future of social media is incredibly unclear.
 Facebook will remain the reigning champion for a few years yet.
 While their feature set is becoming less and less impressive, they’re still the best catch-all network out there.
 Unless one of the other networks inserts itself into the market as successfully as Facebook has, expect to be doing a lot of marketing there.
 However, you need to be focused on the future.
 Get your mobile site and your mobile social networks in order.
 Find the best outlets for your information—where your content and information is appreciated.
 Don’t waste your time or money.
 With the amount of outlets that exist now, you can’t afford to blanket everything with your content.
 There just isn’t enough time.
-If you need help with your marketing efforts—including your social media outreach—we’re here to assist.
-Shoot us an email—we’ll be happy to assist!
+If you need help with your marketing efforts—including your social media outreach—download our free ebook below!